Enatec/UniFiTooling/README.md

 ### Requirements

 - PowerShell 5.1, or later.
-Desktop or Core.
+- Desktop and Core are full supported.
+- Tested on:
+  - *Windows 10, with PowerShell Desktop Version 5.1*

-  - *Tested on Windows with PowerShell Desktop Version 5.1*
+  - *Windows Server 2016, with PowerShell Desktop Version 5.1*

-  - *Tested on Windows with PowerShell Core Version 6.1.1*
+  - *Windows 10, with PowerShell Core Version 6.1.1*

-  - *Tested on macOS with PowerShell Core Version 6.1.2*
+  - *macOS 10.14.3, with PowerShell Core Version 6.1.2*

-  - *Tested on CentOS Linux release 7.6 with PowerShell Core Version 6.1.2*
+  - *CentOS Linux release 7.6, with PowerShell Core Version 6.1.2*
 - Ubiquiti [UBNT SDN Controller](https://unifi-sdn.ui.com/), Version 5.9.32
   - *This is the only tested version*
   - *Olders Ubiquiti [UBNT SDN Controller](https://unifi-sdn.ui.com/) Versions might work*

+#### Dependencies

+UniFiTooling has no dependencies and it was designed to work on any operation system that runns PowerShell Desktop 5.1, or newer, or PowerShell Core Version 6.1, or newer.

 ### Installation